webrecorder/warcio.js/README.md

 ## Writing WARC Files

-WARCs can be created using `WARCRecord.create()` static method, and serialized using `WARCSerializer.serialize()`
+WARCs can be created using `WARCRecord.create()` static method, and serialized using the `WARCSerializer`.

-Passing in `WARCSerializer.serialize({gzip: true})` will create a GZIP compressed record.

-The payload can be provided as an async iterator.
-The `WARC-Payload-Digest` and `WARC-Block-Digest` are automatically computed if not provided in the `warcHeaders`.
+When serializing, the `WARC-Payload-Digest`, `WARC-Block-Digest` and `Content-Length` headers are automatically computed to ensure correct values, overriding those provided in `warcHeaders`.

-(Note that at this time, computing the digest requires buffering the payload fully, due to limitation of `crypto.subtle.digest()` apis in requiring a full buffer).
+Setting `gzip: true` in `opts` will serialize to GZIP-compressed records.

+Calling `WARCSerializer.serialize(opts)` will serialize the entire WARC record into a single array buffer.

+This is the simplest way to serialize WARC records and works well for storing smaller-sized data in WARC.

 <details>
   <summary>An example of generating WARCs in the browser:</summary>